NexPlayer/Unity-SDK/advanced/widevine.md

-# WideVine
+# Widevine

 This is a premium feature.
 To get more information about it, please contact the NexPlayer's Unity Team at unity.support@nexplayer.com

-WideVine is only supported on iOS and Android.
+Widevine is only supported on iOS and Android.

 NexPlayer™ provides the integration for Widevine encrypted content right out of the box, by inheriting from NexPlayerBehaviour.